-During my time in Austin, I had a few opportunities to hear them rehearse many

-    of the old songs, “Convict Hill,” “Elizabeth,” Pure Prairie League’s “Amie,”

-    Townes Van Zandt’s “Pancho And Lefty.”
-Plus, new ones they have written, “Living

-    The Cowboy Life” and “Between The Lies.”
-They are perfectionists, confirming

-    every note, tweaking every harmony.
-I had a front-row seat while they worked at

-    crafting their set.
+During my time in Austin, I had a few opportunities to hear them rehearse many of the old songs—”Convict Hill,” “Elizabeth,” Pure Prairie League’s “Amie,” and Townes Van Zandt’s “Pancho And Lefty.”
+Plus, some new ones they have written, “Living The Cowboy Life” and “Between The Lies.”
+They are perfectionists, confirming every note, tweaking every harmony.
+I had a front-row seat while they worked at crafting their set.

-    One Saturday Michael and I drove to Dallas for a concert he and Tim were

-    scheduled to play at a corporate event.
-Upon arrival, they put me to work
+One Saturday Michael and I drove to Dallas for a concert he and Tim were scheduled to play at a corporate event.
+Upon arrival, they put me to work carrying equipment.

-    carrying equipment.
 Tim told Michael, “Let’s treat him well.
-He’s the only

-    roadie we’ve ever had.”
+He’s the only roadie we’ve ever had.”

 After dinner and introductions, they launched into their set of songs, both familiar and new.
 Tim’s uplifting “Homage To Old Age;” Michael’s romantic “One More Trick.”
 Their guitar playing has improved through years of practice.
 Their voices, seasoned by experience, blended better than ever.